ViniciusClement/CRTP-2025/Notes.md

 ## Privilege Escalation - Relaying

 In a relaying attack, the target credentials are not captured.
-Instead, they are forwarded to a local or remote service or an endpoint for authentication.
+I nstead, they are forwarded to a local or remote service or an endpoint for authentication.
 Two types based on authentication:
 * NTLM relaying
 * Kerberos relaying